-Figure 41.
+Figure 34.
 Installing the USH board

 - 1. Align and place the USH board in the slot on the palm-rest assembly. - 2.
 Replace the two screws (M2x2) to secure the USH board to the palm-rest assembly. - 3.
 Connect the USH-board cable to the connector (CN) on the USH board. - 4.
-Connect the smart-card reader cable to the connector (SC) on the USH board. - (i) NOTE: This step applies only to computers shipped with a smart-card reader installed. - 5.
+Connect the smart-card reader cable to the connector (SC) on the USH board. - NOTE: This step applies only to computers shipped with a smart-card reader installed. - 5.
 Connect the NFC-sensor cable to the connector (NFC1) on the USH board. - i NOTE: This step applies only to computers shipped with an NFC sensor installed.

 - 1. Install the battery frame.

-- 2. Install the wireless card.

-- 3. Install the battery.
+- 2. Install the battery.

-- 4. Install the base cover.
+- 3. Install the base cover.

-- 5. Follow the procedure in After working inside your computer.
+- 4. Follow the procedure in After working inside your computer.